jswelling/AE-Air-Filters/README.md

 # AE-Air-Filters
-A repository for documents related to Corsi-Rosenthal Box air filters in the SCA Kingdom of AEthelmearc
+This repository contains documents and links related to Corsi-Rosenthal Box air filters in the SCA Kingdom of AEthelmearc.